 Anything that offers a bigger taste and smell stimulation to encourage a fish to investigate and eat a hook bait can only help catch more carp and more quickly.
 Dips are absolutely essential to maximise the attraction close to your bait.

 High quality food rich dips introduce the equivalent attraction of hundreds of free baits, just by dipping a small PVA bag or even a single hook bait before casting.
 A good dunk should be part of your cold water routine every time you cast out.
 Everyone has their favorites when carp fishing in winter and ours include hemp oil and any sweet or spicy, thick food bait dip that sticks to the baits when casting out and disperses in cold water.

 A big aspect of learning how to catch carp in winter is finding them.
 Just one carp has to show itself to put you in the right place to catch a lot of winter carp.
 Where one carp is found in cold water, the chances are there are lots of them close by.

-Winter isn’t always a pleasant time to sit behind the rods looking out over the water, but if you are zipped up in a bivvy or having a social and a fry up you will time after time miss the odd sighting of a carp that could point you towards where most of the carp in the lake are sat.
+Winter isn’t always the most pleasant time to sit behind the rods looking out over the water, but if you're zipped up in a bivvy or having a social and a fry up you will often miss the odd sighting of a carp that could point you to where most of the carp are sat.